Sahilchoudhary20/ISD_Choudhary_Sahil_assignment-1/README.md

 The balance is modified only through methods (such as deposit, withdraw, and update_balance).
 This ensures that any changes to the balance occur under controlled conditions, like ensuring the withdrawal amount doesn’t exceed the available balance, or deposits are positive and numeric.
 This prevents the direct modification of the __balance attribute from external code, ensuring that the account state remains consistent and valid according to the rules defined in the class.

+## Polymorphism
+Polymorphism in the subclasses of BankAccount is gained from the overriding of methods, in which each subclass (i.e. ChequingAccount, SavingsAccount, InvestmentAccount) provides its specific implementation of the get_service_charges() method.
+This means there can be several different ways to calculate service charges in the case of each type of account.
+By calling get_service_charges() on objects of different subclasses, we are able to treat these instances as a single entity in the form of BankAccount objects, and it is the correct method of each subclass being called during the runtime.
+This is the polymorphism that serves to allow flexible and dynamic manipulation.